cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-06/241106_Skeuomorphism.md

 ### Acoustics
 Outside of the trash bin sound when it's emptied, Aero brings many high quality sounds.
 From the startup sound to the email notification sound.
 The audio cues of the new sounds are more softer than Windows XP's literal ones.

-These new sounds sound more synthetic, magic and glassy.
+These new sounds sound more synthetic, magical and glassy.

 ALLCHIN, Jim. _Windows Vista Team Blog : The Sounds of Windows Vista_.
 (2006, November 9). https://web.archive.org/web/20061110152317/http://windowsvistablog.com/blogs/windowsvista/archive/2006/11/09/the-sounds-of-windows-vista.aspx